NextUrban/Livability_by_Twitter/README.md

 # LivTwi
-This repository is a framework for Livability planing portfolio projects.
-New guidelines will be added soon.
+This repository is a framework for Livability planing portfolio projects and the new guidelines are being added soon.

 It bridges the gap between the understanding of neighborhood livability and conventional planning decision-making practices.
 The approach facilitates interpreting an automated user-defined translation of qualitative measures of livability by evaluating users’ satisfaction of the neighborhoods through social media and enhancing the traditional approaches to defining livability planning measures (through a sentiment analysis and visualization package).